BjarniLeifs/FSIM/documentation/howtostart.md

 #### How to use!
 	This project uses nodejs, angularjs, grunt, node and nodemon.
 Follow these instruction to setup the project.

-	Start by cloning the project and read this readme.me
+	Start by cloning the project and read this file.

 	You will need to check if you have Node installed Goto terminal